 You've worked hard to build up your business and make it profitable, built up relationships with customers and suppliers and your most loyal employees are practically family.
 Making the decision to sell is rarely easy but there are steps you can take to make the process less painful.
+Pinpoint Property's Commercial and Professional Services team have some advice on how you can begin the process and if you want further help don't hesitate to contact us

 1) Decide on your reasons for selling.